ameenalasady/uwoGradeScraper/README.md

 # Grade Scraper

+## IMPORTANT: AS OF APRIL 5TH, THIS TOOL NO LONGER WORKS DUE TO THE INTRODUCTION OF 2FA TO STUDENT CENTER.
+THIS WILL BE FIXED IN THE FUTURE.

 A program that scrapes a student's grades from the university's student center (specific to Western University).

 ## Features